a-random-package/PNG2XML3/README.md

 ## HOW TO USE THE .EXE FILE

-Place the .exe in the main icon folder and double-click ;)
+Place the .exe in the main icon folder and double-click.

 ### Download the JAR [here](https://github.com/a-random-package/PNG2XML3/blob/master/png2xml3.jar)